evmos/docs/docs/develop/smart-contracts/evm-extensions/authorization.md

     ```

     The `allowedList` is the list of allowed addresses.
-    It always include the `tx.origin` if it is not passed in manually.
+    It always includes the `tx.origin` if it is not passed in manually.
-    You can use this paramter on the `MsgSetWithdrawAddress` for example.
+    You can use this parameter on the `MsgSetWithdrawAddress` for example.
     If you wish to change the withdraw address for a user, the new `withdrawerAddress` should be present in the `allowedList`.

 - `revoke`